kamaladafrica/s3x-explorer/README.md

 - **Token Rotation**: Regularly rotate API tokens
 - **Endpoint Verification**: Ensure endpoint URLs are correct
 - **HTTPS Only**: Extension enforces HTTPS for security
+- **Insecure Mode**: If `s3x.allowHttp` is enabled, connections will use plain HTTP.
+This should only be done on trusted internal networks for development or testing.

 ## 🛠️ Development